rimar/wifi-location-changer/README.md

 `home "Wu Tang LAN"`

+If no DNS defined, the DNS will be cleared to prevent stucking in the past DNS settings.
+To define the DNS servers, use quotes around the adress.

+`home "Wu Tang LAN" "8.8.8.8"`

 **Note:** Ensure you use the exact location names as they appear under "Location" in OSX's System Preferences -> Network, and for SSIDs in your Wi-Fi menu.
 Capitalization must match!
 Spaces must match within a quoted name!

-Add as many location + SSID lines as you like to the configuration file.
+Add as many location + SSID lines + DNS as you like to the configuration file.

 ### MacOS Notifications
 The script triggers a MacOS Notification upon changing location.
 If you don't want this just delete the lines that start with `osascript`.